 What Skills Do Portfolio Managers Need?

-If you’re intrigued by the portfolio manager salaries listed above, you may be wondering what skills you need to be a successful portfolio manager.
+If you’re intrigued by the portfolio manager salaries listed above, you may be wondering what does a portfolio manager do and the skills you need to be a successful portfolio manager.
 Some important qualities of portfolio managers and other financial analysts, as reported by the BLS, are detailed below.

 - Analytical abilities: Portfolio managers process a myriad of information when pinpointing and assessing profitable investments.
 It’s beneficial to have the analytical skills to efficiently sift through this information.

-- Attention to detail: When you review potential investments, you’ll need a strong attention to detail.
+- Attention to detail: When you review potential investments as a portfolio manager, you’ll need a strong attention to detail.
 Spotting small issues or discrepancies may be crucial to assessing the health of an investment.

 - Communication: In this role, it’s important to clearly communicate portfolio investment decisions to colleagues and clients alike.